nvella88/blockchain-casino/documentation/design_pattern_desicions.md

 ```

 ## Mapping Iterator
 In Solidity, the mapping data type is very useful but cannot be iterated.
-The mapping iterator pattern is the process of using an array holding the keys of the mapping variable and iterate through that instead.
+The mapping iterator pattern is the process of using an array holding the keys of the mapping variable and iterate through that instead ([source](https://medium.com/@i6mi6/solidty-smart-contracts-design-patterns-ecfa3b1e9784)).

 ```solidity
 // Array of players participating in this table